 Tomball in Harris County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in this topic list: Notable Buildings.
-A significant historical year for this entry is 1860.
+This historical marker is listed in these topic lists: Railroads & Streetcars • War, US Civil.
+A significant historical year for this entry is 1861.